willyboy/Iconizer/README.md

 When called with an icon object or array of icon objects, Iconizer will create an object with the icons property set to an array of DOM nodes representing the icons and handlers you passed in.
 You can access each node individually or use the built in methods to attach all the nodes (wrapped in a div) to your document.

 Optional:
 Target is a DOM node to attach the icons you have created to.
-Options currently only takes a location argument which can have the values "before" and "append" to tell the function where to put the icons.
+Options currently takes a location argument which can have the values "before" and "append" to tell the function where to put the icons and a class argument which is a class that will be applied to the div that wraps up your icons.

 ```javascript
 var iconsArray=[{class:"envelope",handler:function(){},eventType:"click"}];